valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

     }
 ```

-And we load whatever we need to load and update the ui:
+And we load whatever we need to load and update the UI:

 ```
     override func viewDidLoad() {